CartoDB/cartoframes/docs/developer-center/guides/04-Quickstart.md

 </table>
 </div>

 To be able to display your stores as points on a map, you first have to convert the `address` column into geometries.
-This process is called geocoding and CARTO provides a straightforward way to do it (you can learn more about it in the [location data services guide]()).
+This process is called geocoding and CARTO provides a straightforward way to do it (you can learn more about it in the [location data services guide](/developers/cartoframes/guides/Location-Data-Services)).

 In order to geocode, you have to set your CARTO credentials.
-If you don't know your API key yet, check the [authentication guide]() to learn how to get it.
-In case you want to see the result of the geocoding without being logged in, here it is the [geocoded dataset]().
+If you don't know your API key yet, check the [authentication guide](/developers/cartoframes/guides/Authentication/) to learn how to get it.
+In case you want to see the result of the geocoding without being logged in, here it is the [geocoded dataset](https://github.com/CartoDB/cartoframes/blob/develop/examples/files/starbucks_brooklyn_iso_enriched.csv).

-> Note: If you don't have an account yet, you can get a free account if you are a student or get a trial if you aren't by [signing up]().
+> Note: If you don't have an account yet, you can get a trial, or a free account if you are a student, by [signing up here](https://carto.com/signup/).

 ```python